openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 This document intentionally leaves certain extensions for ecosystems to define, in order to enable broad compatibility across differing or even conflicting requirements.
 These include:

+- Whether to adopt the Presentation profile, Issuance profile, or both
-- Which Credential format to support across issuance and presentation.
+- Which Credential format to support across issuance and presentation
-- Whether to use Signed Issuer Metadata or not.
+- Whether to use Signed Issuer Metadata or not
-- How to send Credential Offer.
+- How to send Credential Offer
-- Key attestation formats.
+- Which Key attestation format to use
+- Which Wallet attestation format to use
-- X509 certificate profiles.
+- X509 certificate profiles
-- Whether to use DC API, Redirects with custom URL schemes  and/or Redirects with claimed "https" scheme URIs for presentation.
+- Whether to use DC API, Redirects with custom URL schemes  and/or Redirects with claimed `https` scheme URIs for presentation
-- Support or restriction of additional cryptographic suites and hash algorithms.
+- Support or restriction of additional cryptographic suites and hash algorithms

 Below are two non-normative examples illustrating how an ecosystem may define the above elements to achieve its specific goals and preferences.